Skip to contents

 See also

-Other TaskGenerator: TaskGenerator, mlr_task_generators, mlr_task_generators_2dnormals, mlr_task_generators_cassini, mlr_task_generators_circle, mlr_task_generators_friedman1, mlr_task_generators_moons, mlr_task_generators_simplex, mlr_task_generators_smiley, mlr_task_generators_xor
+Other TaskGenerator: TaskGenerator, mlr_task_generators, mlr_task_generators_2dnormals, mlr_task_generators_cassini, mlr_task_generators_circle, mlr_task_generators_friedman1, mlr_task_generators_moons, mlr_task_generators_peak, mlr_task_generators_simplex, mlr_task_generators_smiley, mlr_task_generators_xor

 Super class